Cancun Airport Transportation

-You need to know that all your luggage will be inspected at the customs department.
-At the end of the inspection, you will have your belongings back, and you will be able to bring them into Cancun.
-In case you do not pass the customs inspection examination, you will have to remain at the airport until the investigation and inspection procedure is completed.
+You need to know that the customs department will inspect all your luggage.
+At the end of the inspection, you will have your belongings back, and you will be able to bring them to Cancun.
+If you do not pass the customs inspection examination.
+In that case, you will have to remain at the airport until the investigation and inspection procedure are completed.
 This procedure will be the same for entering and leaving the country.

 If you decide to take your valuables with you, you must register them as your belongings before boarding.
-To avoid inconveniences, we recommend that you carry these types of belongings in your carry-on luggage.
+To avoid inconveniences, we recommend carrying these belongings in your carry-on luggage.

 Consult the Mexican consulate directory for more information.

-We refrain from providing any information on official procedures at the Cancun Airport.
+We refrain from providing any information on procedures at the Cancun Airport.

 Cancun International Airport has 4 active terminals.
 All of them offer domestic and international flights.
 More information below.

 Terminal 1 of the Cancun International Airport has 7gates, which receive charter airline flights.
 The main airlines operating at the airport are Magnicharters and VivaAerobus.
 Find more information below.

 Terminal 2 of the Cancun International Airport has 22 gates.
 This terminal operates mainly domestic and international flights from South America, Europe, Central, and other countries.
 On the way to the lounges, you will find ATMs, small restaurants, convenience stores, drugstores, souvenir stores, clothing, and more.